incre77/planchatek/README.md

 -----

-A single-sided PCB (Printed Circuit Board) to create a base for building a faketek at home: You can find videos on various YouTube channels demonstrating the method for constructing a homemade PCB using a laser printer.
+A single-sided PCB (Printed Circuit Board) to create a base for building a faketek at home:
+You can find videos on various YouTube channels demonstrating the method for constructing a homemade PCB using a laser printer.
+Example: https://www.youtube.com/watch?v=MX9_9U6Wnu8

 Planchatek: (ra01sh or ht-ra62) + nice nano v2 promicro nrf52840 + batt% meter + cn3791 + xb8789d0 + attiny.